NadeenUdantha/multinet/readme.md

    ./multinet -cfg config.yaml
    ```

 4. It will start a SOCKS5 proxy server at the address specified in your configuration.
-Point your applications to use this proxy.
+Point your applications to use this proxy server.
 You can also use `tun2socks` for VPN-like functionality.

 ### Configuration

-You configure MultiNet using a YAML file.
+You can configure MultiNet using a YAML file.
 Here’s an example configuration:

 ```yaml
 # The algorithm used for selecting the network path.